Philip Davies: Global poverty

-In March 2010, Davies was criticised by the press, and religious organisations, for using Parliamentary rules to "wreck" the Debt Relief (Developing Countries) Bill, an anti-poverty measure designed to stop "vulture funds" from buying up the debt of third-world countries in order to aggressively pursue repayments through the international courts.
-The bill was temporarily stopped because an anonymous Tory MP shouted "object", but was passed into law after intervention by Conservative whips.
+In March 2010, Davies was criticised by The Guardian, and religious organisations, for using Parliamentary rules to "wreck" the Debt Relief (Developing Countries) Bill, an anti-poverty measure designed to stop "vulture funds" from buying up the debt of third-world countries in order to aggressively pursue repayments through the international courts.
+The bill was temporarily stopped because an anonymous Conservative MP shouted "object", but was passed into law after intervention by Conservative whips.

 Reform of parliament

 Davies is against introducing proportional representation and having an elected House of Lords.
-The Power 2010 campaign ran a full-page advertisement in The Guardian stating Phillips was one of six MPs accused of "failing our democracy" by opposing parliamentary reform.
+The Power 2010 campaign ran a full-page advertisement in The Guardian stating Davies was one of six MPs accused of "failing our democracy" by opposing parliamentary reform.
 Davies responded in the local press saying that it was "misleading not to put on the poster which issues I am for or against", but had "no complaints about them including things that are correct, but they must be clear on my views on ID cards and English voting".
 He said he was against proportional representation, in common with "many Tory and Labour MPs", and any change to the House of Lords.